eliguo/CSPP-401003-Labs/README.md

 - Use the helper code to modify the activations in each convolution layer to perform back-propagation
 - Use **`tf.GradientTape()`** to perform the back-propagation of the selected pixel with respect to the image that most activates it.
 - Visualize the gradients with the help of the `deprocess_image()` function provided for each pixel in the activation map.

-## Homework Challenge
-In this homework, we will explore Convolutional Neural Networks (CNNs).
-We will begin by building a CNN to classify Architectural Heritage Elements, a standard pedagogical problem, and use saliency maps to understand what the network is paying attention to.
-We will then see that CNNs aren't just for classifying.
-They can serve as image input processing for a variety of tasks, as we will show by training a network to rotate faces upright.

-Convolutional neural networks are computationally intensive.
-We highly recommend that you train your model on a system using GPUs (take a look at Google Colab's runtime settings for accessing a GPU environment free of cost).
-On CPUs, this training can take over an hour.
-On GPUs, it can be done within minutes.
-If you become frustrated having to rerun your model every time you open your notebook, take a look at how to save your model weights as explicitly detailed in Part 2, where it is required to save your weights.